Five Cash Flow Mistakes that Could Sink Your Business!

 Whether you give 30 days to pay, or a mere seven – the clock doesn’t start ticking until the invoice is out the door.
 Also, invoices that are inaccurate create further delays because they get rejected and have to be reissued.
 This alone might set payment back even further.

 4. Ignoring Late Payments

 A staggering 90% of the 177 small businesses that answered our survey earlier this year said that they had invoices paid late in the last twelve months, and 32% said that was by more than a month!

-Late payment can have a serious impact on your cash flow and according to our survey the first thing to go is your own salary (22%).
-Not paying yourself has other impacts too, such as putting a strain on personal finances (33%), causing heath issues, including lack of sleep (47%) and putting a strain on personal relationships (14%), with 2% saying it caused the relationship to fail completely!
+Late payment can have a serious impact on your cash flow.
+According to our survey the first thing to go is your own salary (22%).
+Not paying yourself has other impacts too, such as putting a strain on personal finances (33%), causing health issues, including lack of sleep (47%) and putting a strain on personal relationships (14%), with 2% saying it caused the relationship to fail completely!

 Next to go is paying your suppliers on time (22%), which can make it even harder for you to do business as they withdraw credit lines or refuse to supply you at all.
 A few late payments can really damage your reputation with suppliers and mess with your credit score.